mathieujomain/League-of-Legends-champion-tier-prediction---Final-Project/README.md

 I started by cleaning and preping the data to be ready for model fitting and application.
 Then performed exploratory data analysis, checked for outliers, and encoded.

-After that I've decided to use Supervised/Unsupervised machine learning and selected X number of model to try.
+After that I've decided to use Supervised machine learning because I defined one of the column as a goal: Tier.
 I've created a pipeline for hyperparameters tuning and model selection.

 ## Business case